EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 $ git clone https://github.com/EBI-Metagenomics/mobilome-annotation-pipeline.git
 ```

 The mobileOG-database is required to run an extra step of annotation on the mobilome coding sequences.
-The first time you run MoMofy, you will need to download the [Beatrix 1.6 v1](https://mobileogdb.flsi.cloud.vt.edu/entries/database_download) database, move the tarball to `mobilome-annotation-pipeline/databases`, decompress it, and run the script to format the db for diamond:
+The first time you run the Mobilome Annotation Pipeline, you will need to download the [Beatrix 1.6 v1](https://mobileogdb.flsi.cloud.vt.edu/entries/database_download) database, move the tarball to `mobilome-annotation-pipeline/databases`, decompress it, and run the script to format the db for diamond:

 ```bash
 $ mv beatrix-1-6_v1_all.zip /PATH/mobilome-annotation-pipeline/databases